mube1/explainability/README.md

-# explainability
+## explainability stuff

-# this is simple exp notebook on mnist and Lenet model
+This is simple notebook to demo explainability of a pretrained Lenet model on mnist.
+Incluided is the model I trained, Lenet_model_1

-# to run, extract the mnist in .
+To run, extract the mnist in the current dir.